 If the answer to question 25 is “Yes” or “Yes, in part”, Sates are invited, on a voluntary basis, to provide details on the marking applied for firearms that are transferred from government stock to permanent civilian use and to describe their experience, lessons learned and examples of successful implementation of this provision.

-Has your country established measures or worked with the manufacturing industry to develop measures against the removal or alteration of firearm marking (art.
+Has your country [established measures or encouraged (Spain) (Japan)] the manufacturing industry to develop measures against the removal or alteration of firearm marking (art.
 8 para.
 2 of the Firearms Protocol)?

 Yes Yes, in part No